sofa-framework/doc/35_Plugins/20_Build_a_plugin_from_sources.md

     - ...

-#### CMakeList of the repository
+#### CMakeLists.txt of the repository

-In order to handle this repository as one single set of external plugins, you need to write a short CMakeList.txt file as follows:
+In order to handle this repository as one single set of external plugins, you need to write a short CMakeLists.txt file as follows:

 ```
 cmake_minimum_required(VERSION 3.22)